HKtrill/ai-business-coach/README.md

 ---

-## 🗣️ User Interface: NLP-Driven Interaction

-Project ChurnBot features a natural language processing interface that streamlines user interaction.
-Users can input queries in plain language, and ChurnBot:

-1. **Collects and preprocesses** user input
-2. **Routes the request** to the relevant model(s) — churn, security, or IT models
-3. **Interprets model predictions** and provides actionable results in clear, understandable language

-This allows analysts and executives to interact with complex ML pipelines effortlessly, turning raw predictions into meaningful insights.

----

 ## 📝 Research Abstract/Proposal

 *Disclaimer: This is a preliminary draft subject to change as the project evolves.
 The README will later be condensed for enhanced readability, with full statistical analyses and findings extracted into a research paper intended for publication.*